Can You Insure a Salvage Title Car?

 • Your driving experience

-You can still try to get a good deal on your car insurance, even though salvage titles come with higher auto rates than clean title cars.
+You can still try to get a good deal on your policy, even though salvage cars come with higher rates than those with clean titles.
 It’s smart to look around the market and compare prices.
 That’ll help you find the best deal for your situation.

 Frequently Asked Questions